gradyrobbins/Nodejs-Passport-Login/README.md

 ### Next steps:

-I aim implement this auth onto state-quarter-collector.onrender.com.
-Then connect the web app to a render disk so that the user's quarter data will persist.
+Connect this repo to onrender.com service, then configure my dashboard's advanced settings, enabling any authenticated user's submitted data to persist!